 Not a lot has been written about the POW camp Stalag XIII B, near Weiden, Germany.

-Its sister camp, Stalag XIII C in Hammelburg, is much better known, in part due to its setting for the TV series Hogan's Heroes, but also because General Patton ordered a raid to free the camp (and his son-in-law) just before the war ended.
+Its sister camp, Stalag XIII C in Hammelburg, is much better known, in part due to its setting for the TV series Hogan's Heroes in a fictional Stalag 13, but also because General Patton ordered a raid to free the camp (and his son-in-law) just before the war ended.

 Stalag 13B opened in 1940 near the town of Weiden in Germany, and housed prisoners of war from many nations: Russia, Great Britain, the U.S., France, Belgium, Poland, Serbia, Spain, and Yugoslavia.
 At its peak, in April of 1944, the camp held around 35,000 men.